Updated: Dec 20, 2021

 But I've got to say, having now read all the way through six (I don't have access to seven just yet but I promise as soon as I do I will read it and have it finished in a matter of days), I'm a fan.
 I'm a big fan.

 So I found the PDFs online and started reading.
 I thought they were ok, sure.
 But I didn't see what all the hype was about.
 Maybe it was simply the fact that I was reading the books on a screen, one finger on the home button at all times, always ready to exit out of the PDF in case a parent came in the room.
-Maybe that's why I didn't love ti the first time around.
-By which I mean the first time I read books 1 through 5.
+Maybe that's why I didn't love it the first time around.
+By which I mean the first time I read books one through five.

 But of course, now that I had permission to read them, I would have to start over from the beginning.
 Because I couldn't exactly check out book six from the library and start reading it and not expect mum to be suspicious.
 However, having only read the first book recently, I gave up on the series and left it behind.

-I tried again a year or two ago, even getting books two and three for myself in some sort of free way (I can't remember exactly how).
+I tried again a year or two ago, even getting books two and three for myself for free somehow (I can't remember exactly how).
 But I was busy with schoolwork and didn't have a lot of time for reading and so halfway through book four I got bored and stopped reading.

 This time though, egged on by friends sending a hundred Harry Potter GIFs and quotes that I didn't understand, I decided to watch the movies to help me to understand (yes I know you should read the books before you watch the movies but I'd already watched the movies before os what's the point?
 Besides I was still not quite finished with Les Miserable so I couldn't start the books just yet).